 Games Domain's strategy/war editor Tim Chown says it all in his comprehensive review of this excellent start to Atomic Games' real-time squad combat series, set in World War II: |

 "The game runs best at 800x600 or above, where the strategic map view is also available.
 The main game screen is divided into an upper battlefield window and beneath that lie information windows; the info windows are very easy to read and scroll.
 The main battlefield has very good, though not drop-dead gorgeous, graphics representing woods, buildings, trees and hedgerows.
 Lots of hedgerows.
 The snag is that your men are very hard to spot on the map, being (on the American side) green on green.
 Camouflage works wonders, but is a hindrance in the game.
-However, once your eyes adjust, you begin to cope - things also get easier if you use the option to remove trees above stump-height and remove dead/ incapacitated soldiers.
+However, once your eyes adjust, you begin to cope - things also get easier if you use the option to remove trees above stump-height and remove dead/incapacitated soldiers.
 Without the latter, you can easily, in the mists of battle, spend time trying to command the dead, which is a frustrating business.
-The game includes a nice tutorial (the same as in the demo of the game); this shows some basic tactics and how to move your troops.
-I found that I soon used the keyboard shortcuts - much easier and well-appreciated.
-The shortcuts are easy to remember after a while - the basic Z-to-move, C-to-fire, V-for-smoke are the most commonly used.
+The game includes a nice tutorial (the same as in the demo release); this shows some basic tactics and how to move your troops.
+I soon got used to the keyboard shortcuts - much easier and well-appreciated.
+The basic Z-to-move, C-to-fire, V-for-smoke are the most commonly used.

 Herein lies one of Close Combat's "weaknesses".
 You, as commander, can see all your men, you know where they are, and command them at will.
 Morale effects may mean they won't obey, but you have a huge edge over the command ability of a leader in the field.
 This makes the game more of a Command and Conquer clone, yet the morale effects reduce this enough to give Close Combat its own very unique feel.
 And a very nice feel.